Last reviewed 15 March 2021

-So how are you feeling about going back?
+After a year of stop-start schooling, you might have mixed feelings about going back.
 Excited?
 Nervous?
 Somewhere in between?
-As schools and colleges open their doors to all students, the Good Thinking team offers some tips to help you deal with any concerns you might have.
+As schools and colleges open their doors to students, the Good Thinking team offers some tips to help you deal with any concerns you might have.

 Going to school or college is important for your educational progress and your broader development but it can also be really good for your mental wellbeing.
 Even if you’ve been doing your schoolwork at home and having virtual lessons, it’s not the same as being in the classroom with your teacher and fellow students.